charlyie/resmushit-cli/README.md

 ## Getting Started

-This tool can optimize on or several pictures.
-The recursive option is not yet implemented
+This tool can optimize one or several pictures.
+The recursive option is not yet implemented.

-1. Download the tool using a git clone command on your computer/server
+1. Download the tool using this command `wget https://raw.githubusercontent.com/reschandreas/resmushit-cli/master/install.sh | bash ./install.sh`
 2. Make the file `resmushit-cli.sh` executable using the following command : `chmod +x resmushit-cli.sh`
 3. Run the optimizer by typing command `./resmushit-cli.sh myfile.jpg`